Petroleum in the United States: Policy

 Regulation of the oil market has played a major role in the substance's history.
 Policies affect the market in several ways, such as price, production, consumption, supply and demand.
 The oil market has had a history of booms and troughs, which have caused producers to demand government intervention.
 Usually, this government involvement only made the situation worse.
+One example of government intervention of petroleum deposits on Native land is the Osage Oil Crisis.
+In the late 1800's on the Osage reservation, oil deposits were found.
+The Bureau of Indian Affairs negotiated to give drilling rights to oilmen as a promise that Osage citizens who lived on deposits would receive ten percent of the royalties from the oil.
+When the Osage negotiated to keep their headrights to the oil, Congress required that they pass a competency test to prove they could handle the funds.
+If they were not deemed competent, they were provided U.S. citizens as "guardians".
+Many Osage were people conned out of their contract by dishonest lawyers and businessmen.
+Many more Osage were murdered by their guardians.
+Eventually, over sixty Osage died as a result of oil prospectors working alongside the U.S. government to gain headrights to Osage oil claims.

 Furthermore, many of the regulations were quickly ruled illegal and removed.
 Prior to World War II, many of the issues within the oil market had to do to with changing prices.
 During the 1920s, oil prices were beginning peaking fears of oil depletion.
 In response to these fears, during Coolidge's administration, U.S. Congress enacted a depletion allowance to producers which led to a surge of investment in the oil business and the discovery of many new, large oil reservoirs.
 The next decade featured falling prices caused by the new investment and overproduction.
 The declining prices allowed producers to demand a price support system.
 For example, the way prices were propped up was a pro-rationing order made by the Railroad Commission of Texas, which restricted oil production and increased price.
 This order was soon ruled illegal by federal district court in 1931.
 The 1930s marked the beginning of large federal intervention in the oil industry and began by creating the National Industrial Recovery Act in 1933, which allowed for natural price competition, instead of agreements between the major producers.
 However, this act was ruled unconstitutional a year later.